Michael Arnheim: Law

-In 1994 Arnheim was invited to edit a volume of essays on the Common Law in the prestigious Dartmouth series, and published in the US by New York University Press.
-This book was followed up by Principles of the Common Law (2004), which sought to restate some basic principles of the Common Law that had been lost sight of in recent years.
+In 1994 Arnheim was invited to edit a volume of essays on the Common Law in the Dartmouth series, and published in the US by New York University Press.
+This book was followed up by Principles of the Common Law (2004).

 Arnheim was invited by Butterworths to write a book on the drafting of settlement agreements: Drafting Settlements of Disputes: A Guide for Litigators (1994).
 In 2000 he was asked by Butterworths to write (together with District Judge Christopher Tromans) a guide to the new procedural rules that had just been introduced: Civil Courts Practice and Procedure Handbook.

-The Handbook of Human Rights Law, published by Kogan Page in 2004, provided a whole new take on the subject focusing particularly on the way human rights law had been hijacked by special interest groups made up notably of illegal immigrants, asylum seekers, terrorist suspects and even convicted killers.
-This theme was picked up in the booklet written at the invitation of the Civitas thinktank titled The Problem with Human Rights Law (2015), in which it was argued that the unduly "politically correct" tenor of human rights court decisions in the United Kingdom were largely the fault not of the European Court of Human Rights, as the British Government believed, but of the domestic judiciary.
-Judicial supremacism has been a recurrent theme of many of Arnheim's articles, notably the article titled "Five Centuries of Legal Thinking" that he was invited by St John's College, Cambridge, to write on the 500th anniversary of the foundation of the College.
-Judicial supremacism also figures quite prominently in Two Models of Government.
+He wrote the book Handbook of Human Rights Law, which was published by Kogan Page in 2004.

-Arnheim was delighted to be asked to write the U.S. Constitution for Dummies (2009) as part of the well-known Wileys series of books with their distinctive black-and-yellow covers.
+Arnheim wrote U.S. Constitution for Dummies (2009) as part of the For Dummies series of books.
 To accommodate Arnheim's own opinions the publishers created two new icons, one for "In my Opinion" and the other for "Controversy".
 The Foreword for the first edition was written by Senator Ted Cruz.
 The Foreword is omitted from the second edition.